 (c) The designation of personnel, including licensees, and/or committees to investigate, analyze and resolve patient risks and grievances and to recommend changes in policies, procedures and personnel as necessary.
 The analysis of patient risks and grievances shall include, at a minimum, a regular review for the purposes of identifying trends or patterns as to time, place and recurrent involvement of a licensee.
 Such personnel shall have unrestricted access to all patient records.

-(d) The designation of personnel to coordinate the identification, analysis and resolution of patient risks, complaints and grievances and to assure that the Qualified Patient Care Assessment Program functions on an on-going basis.
+(d) The designation of personnel to coordinate the identification, analysis and resolution of patient risks, complaints and grievances and to assure that the Patient Care Assessment Program functions on an on-going basis.

-(e) The delineation of lines of authority and communication among all personnel and committees responsible for the administration and functions of the Qualified Patient Care Assessment Program, including the roles and responsibilities of the medical peer review committee(s) and the governing body of the HMO.
+(e) The delineation of lines of authority and communication among all personnel and committees responsible for the administration and functions of the Patient Care Assessment Program, including the roles and responsibilities of the medical peer review committee(s) and the governing body of the HMO.

-(f) Procedures for educating all employees and licensees affiliated with the HMO, and involved in patient care, in the operation of the Qualified Patient Care Assessment Program and in their responsibilities and duties therein, including but not limited to training regarding responsibilities pursuant to M.G.L. c.
+(f) Procedures for educating all employees and licensees affiliated with the HMO, and involved in patient care, in the operation of the Patient Care Assessment Program and in their responsibilities and duties therein, including but not limited to training regarding responsibilities pursuant to M.G.L. c.
 112, § 5F.

 (g) The establishment of criteria to determine whether disciplinary action against a licensee is necessary as indicated by the analysis of patient care risks, complaints and grievances, and the creation of a medical peer review committee to make such determination in connection with the skills, competence, judgment and performance of licensee.

-(h) Provisions to grant the Board and the Division of Insurance with access and audit authority over Qualified Patient Care Assessment Program information and records during normal business hours.
+(h) Provisions to grant the Board and the Division of Insurance with access and audit authority over Patient Care Assessment Program information and records during normal business hours.

 (i) Provisions to allow administration of a reasonable and comprehensive evaluation of a licensee's clinical skills, competence and judgment, upon request of and for filing with the Board.

-3.13: Medical Care Quality/Reporting to the Board - Nursing Homes
+3.13: Medical Care Quality Reporting to the Board - Nursing Homes

-It is the policy of the Board under M.G.L. c.
-111, § 203(e) to monitor the quality of medical care and advice delivered by licensees in the nursing home setting and to require that certain information related to potential deficiencies in such care be reported periodically to the Board.
-Accordingly, notwithstanding anything in 243 CMR 3.00 to the contrary the following (and any others specifically incorporated by reference, including the definitions set forth at 243 CMR 3.02) apply to nursing homes in the Commonwealth that provide levels of care I, II or III (or any combination of them), and to certain physicians who practice medicine or hold administrative positions in such nursing homes.
+Pursuant to M.G.L. c.
+111, § 203(e), the Board shall monitor the quality of medical care delivered by licensees in the nursing home setting and shall require that certain information related to potential deficiencies in such care be reported periodically to the Board.
+This section shall apply to nursing homes in the Commonwealth that provide levels of care I, II or III (or any combination of them), and to physicians who practice medicine or hold administrative positions in such nursing homes.
 A licensee of the Board may accept employment, be an independent contractor or provide patient care at any such nursing home only if the nursing home meets or exceeds the following requirements.

 (1) Review of Professional Competence: Medical Directors and Advisory Physicians.